 As the cost of living continues to rise and concerns about what we are putting into and onto our bodies increase, we kill two birds with one stone* and bring you 55 homemade toiletries you can make yourself!

-Go online and you may find yourself inundated with beauty tidbits and info about skincare products.
+Go online and you may find yourself inundated with tips on the best body soaps for kids, beauty tidbits, and info about skincare products.
 Did you know however, that you can fashion many toiletries on your own?
 All of these toiletry recipes are quick, easy and cheap to do, saving you money and keeping you and your family naturally clean and healthy without the use of chemicals.

 – Mix 1 teaspoon of salt and 1 tablespoon of cornflour together and sprinkle lightly onto dry hair.
 Brush out thoroughly.